eythanholladay/preview-track/README.md

 - -w, --width \<pixels>     Width of thumbnail image
 - -h, --height \<pixels>    Height of thumbnail image
 - -t, --tile [dimensions]   The tile row and column count in 3x3 format
+- -q, --quality [value]     The jpeg quality from 0 - 100
+- -p, --poster              Export a poster frame
+- -s, --start [time]        The start time in seconds or timecode
+- -g, --gif                 Export an animated gif
+- -e, --end [time]          The end time in seconds or timecode
+- -f, --fps [frames]        Frames per second for gif output
 - --help                    output usage information

 ### Examples